 - Unfortunate Names: The hosts of Garbage Football pause their discussion of Game 96249 to mock the rural towns adjacent to the game, for having unimaginative names like Circleville, Meadows, and New Meadows.

 - Utopia: The world depicted in the story is a strange case.
 Technically, it is a utopia - humanity has achieved all its goals, gotten past war and disease, and even become immortal... but now there's the emptiness of a lack of purpose to keep going.Ten: And now boredom is their only enemy.
 And they get up in the morning and fight it every day of their eternal lives.
 Recreation and play sustain them.
 Football sustains them.

 - Victory Is Boring: Humanity has rid themselves of all problems, including death.
-Now they spend all day playing or watching football.
+Now their last problem is boredom, so they spend all day playing.